samber/lo/README.md

 This project have started as an experiment to discover generics implementation.
 It may look like Lodash in some aspects.
 I used to code with the awesome [go-funk](https://github.com/thoas/go-funk) package, but it uses reflection and therefore is not typesafe.

 As expected, benchmarks demonstrate that generics will be much faster than implementations based on reflect stdlib package.
+Benchmarks also shows similar performances to pure `for` loops. [#-benchmark](See below).

-In the future, some of these helpers will be available in the Go standard library (under package names "slices" and "maps").
+In the future, 5 to 10 helpers will overlap with those coming into the Go standard library (under package names `slices` and `maps`).
+Anyway I feel this library legitimate to offer many more such useful abstractions.

 ### Why this name?

-I wanted a short name, similar to "Lodash", and no Go package currently use this name.
+I wanted a **short name**, similar to "Lodash", and no Go package currently use this name.

 ## 🚀 Install